farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-heap-challs.markdown

 # ghost_diary

-Disclaimer: This writeup goes into extreme detail, so if you want to instead have a look at zero_to_hero or sice_cream, I'd suggest clicking to those from above.
+Disclaimer: This writeup goes into extreme detail, so if you want to instead have a look at `zero_to_hero` or `sice_cream`, I'd suggest clicking to those from above.
 Otherwise you'll have a lot of scrolling to do.

 This is a glibc-2.27 heap exploitation challenge with a single NULL byte overflow vulnerability.
 We have to utilize that to create overlapped chunks in order to be able to get a libc leak as well as perform a double free.
 The double free will let us to overwrite `__free_hook` to `system` and get a shell.